MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ------------------------------ -->
-#### About HoloLens 2, Unity, Mixed Reality Toolkit, and the WebView plugin
+#### About HoloLens 2, Unity, Mixed Reality Feature Tool, Mixed Reality Toolkit, and the WebView plugin

 By combining HoloLens 2, Unity, the Mixed Reality Toolkit, and the WebView plugin for Unity, you can create immersive mixed-reality experiences that seamlessly integrate web content.